project-chip/connectedhomeip/docs/guides/chip_tool_guide.md

 ##### Commissioning with long discriminator

-To discover devices with a long discriminator and try to pair with the first discovered one using the provided setup code, use the following command pattern:
+To discover devices with a long discriminator and try to pair with one of them using the provided setup code, use the following command pattern:

 ```
 $ ./chip-tool pairing onnetwork-long <node_id> <pin_code> <discriminator>
 ```

+The command keeps trying devices until pairing with one of them succeeds or until it runs out of pairing possibilities.
 In this command:

 -   _<node_id\>_ is the user-defined ID of the node being commissioned.
 -   _<pin_code\>_ and _<discriminator\>_ are device specific keys determined in